 To register to vote, you must be at least 18 years old by Election Day and be a U.S. resident.
 You must also be a resident of Michigan and of the city or township in which you wish to register.

-To check your registration status, voters may visit the Michigan Voter Information Center.
+To check your registration status, voters may visit the Michigan Election and Voter Information.
 Residents will be able to find information on voting by absentee ballot, using voting equipment and how to contact your local clerk.
 You can also find a map to your local polling place, as well as view and print out a sample ballot.